 Charter of 1626

 The last of the series of charters that stretched back to John was purchased from Charles I in 1626.
-In some ways it is the most important one.
-There had been some confusion, as to whether the borough was incorporated, or not.
-This version spelled it out clearly that Liverpool was an incorporated borough.
-It also removed all doubts of the burgesses’ rights to act as owners of the town’s commons and wastes.
+There had previously been some confusion, as to whether the borough was incorporated or not.
+This charter spelled it out clearly that Liverpool was an incorporated borough, and from now on it is usually referred to as the Corporation.
+The charter also removed all doubts as to the burgesses’ rights to act as owners of the town’s commons and wastes.

 The English Civil War

-The townsfolk at this time were essentially Puritan, and therefore they were on the side of the Parliamentarians, but the local nobility and gentry in south west Lancashire, including the Stanleys, the Molyneuxs and the Norrises in Speke, were Royalists, which meant that both the castle and the tower were in royal hands.
+The townsfolk at this time were essentially Puritan, and therefore they were on the side of the Parliamentarians, but the local nobility and gentry in South West Lancashire, including the Stanleys, the Molyneuxs and the Norrises in Speke, were all Royalists, which meant that both the castle and the tower were in royal hands.